-Now there’s certainly been a fair few interesting announcements this year.
+Now there’s certainly been a fair few interesting Data Platform announcements this year.
 However, I am going to delve into some of the ones I personally find interesting.
-To clarify, these are as below.
+To clarify, I mean the Data Platform announcements below.

 - Amazon RDS being made available on VMWare